swiftlang/swift/docs/Pattern Matching.rst

   match-pattern-identifier-tower ::= match-pattern-identifier-tower '.' identifier

 A match pattern can resemble a global name or a call to a global name.
-As a call, the match-pattern-tuple must begin with an unspaced '('.
 The global name is resolved as normal, and then the pattern is interpreted according to what is found: